Greta Slams misleading Climate Pledges At Chaotic UN Summit - UrduPoint

 Greta Slams 'misleading' Climate Pledges At Chaotic UN Summit

-Madrid, (UrduPoint / Pakistan Point News - 11th Dec, 2019 ) :Swedish activist Greta Thunberg accused rich countries of "misleading" people over climate action at UN talks in Madrid on Wednesday as scuffles broke out between security guards and environmental protestors.
+Madrid, (UrduPoint / Pakistan Point News - 12th Dec, 2019 ) :Swedish activist Greta Thunberg accused rich countries of "misleading" people over climate action at UN talks in Madrid on Wednesday hours before a veteran leader of the global environmental movement with whom she shared the podium was locked out of the conference.

 But the consensus-based talks are bogged down in politically charged wrangling over the architecture of carbon markets, timetables for the review of carbon-cutting pledges and a new fund to help poor countries already reeling from climate impacts.

-Amid glacial progress in negotiations, more than 200 youth and indigenous rights activists were forcibly removed from the conference.

-Protesters chanted "climate justice now!" and "Shame!
+Amid glacial progress in negotiations, more than 200 youth and indigenous rights activists were forcibly removed after protesting outside the plenary hall, chanting "climate justice now!" and "Shame!
 Shame!
-Shame!" for several minutes before security intervened and pushed the activists into a car park where they were held.
+Shame!".

-Among those denied readmittance was the Executive Director of Greenpeace, Jennifer Morgan, who had joined Thunberg in addressing plenary delegates hours earlier.
+Among those unable to access the talks was Greenpeace International executive director Jennifer Morgan, who had joined Thunberg in addressing plenary delegates hours earlier.

-"I've been taking part in those COPs for 25 years, and I've never seen a divide between what's happening on the inside of these walls and what's happening on the outside," said Morgan, a veteran of UN climate talks.
+All accredited observers -- researchers, scientists, NGOs who play a critical role in the talks -- not already in the building were also denied entry after the fracas.

+- 'This is not leadership' - "We are the ones who can apply pressure and hold governments accountable," Morgan told AFP outside the COP25 venue.

 Nations are at odds over how the fight against climate change should be funded and how carbon trading schemes should be regulated.

-The UN's top climate body the IPCC says that the safest way to hit the 1.5C target is a rapid and sweeping drawdown in the coal, oil and gas driving greenhouse gas emissions.
+The UN's top climate body the IPCC says that the safest way to stay under the 1.5C cap is a rapid and sweeping drawdown in the coal, oil and gas driving greenhouse gas emissions.

 "The red thread in science over the past 20 years, is that we have underestimated the pace of change and the risks we are facing," Johan Rockstrom, director of the Potsdam Institute for Climate Impact Research, told the plenary.